yx1ntan/yx1ntan.github.io/_pages/about.md

 My research interest includes Smart Healthcare, Human Computer Interaction and Machine Learning.
 During my PhD journey, I hope to fully and deeply learn, explore and conduct some meaningful and impactful research.
 I want to contribute to developing innovative solutions that can address real-world challenges.

 # 🔥 News
-- *11/2024*: Our project has received funding support from Huawei! 🎉
 - *10/2024*: Passed the IELTS exam——thank goodness!
+Additionally, our project has received funding support from Huawei! 🎉
 - *07/2024*: Participated in the [CUHK FoE HK PhD Fellowship Summer Workshop](https://hkpfs.erg.cuhk.edu.hk/).
 An inspiring and unforgettable journey!
 - *07/2023*: Awarded the Third Prize for the project *Traffic Sign Recognition* in the [NUS SoC SWS](https://sws.comp.nus.edu.sg/Home.html) 2023! 🎉 [Code](https://github.com/yx1ntan/Traffic_Sign_Recognition)